docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 [cloudflare-dkim-dmarc-spf]: https://www.cloudflare.com/learning/email-security/dmarc-dkim-spf/

-!!! note "Rspamd vs The Rest"
+!!! note "Rspamd vs Individual validators"

     With v12.0.0, Rspamd was integrated into DMS.
-It will perform validations for DKIM, DMARC and SPF "all-in-one" as part of the spam-score-calculation for an email.
-But DMS also packs software that does the validations for each of these mechanisms on its own:
+It can perform validations for DKIM, DMARC and SPF as part of the `spam-score-calculation` for an email.
+DMS provides individual alternatives for each validation that can be used instead of deferring to Rspamd:

-    - for DKIM: `opendkim` is used as a milter (like Rspamd)
+    - DKIM: `opendkim` is used as a milter (like Rspamd)
-    - for DMARC: `opendmarc` is used as a milter (like Rspamd)
+    - DMARC: `opendmarc` is used as a milter (like Rspamd)
-    - for SPF: `policyd-spf` is used in Postfix's `smtpd_recipient_restrictions`
+    - SPF: `policyd-spf` is used in Postfix's `smtpd_recipient_restrictions`

-    We plan on removing the individual services in favor of Rspamd.
-This will not happen soon though.
-We will

-    1. Change the defaults first (disabling the services by default)
-    2. Then deprecate them
-    3. Finally remove them
+    In a future release Rspamd will become the default for these validations, with a deprecation notice issued prior to the removal of the above alternatives.

-    The removal is not expected to happen before v15.0.0 of DMS.
-We encourage everyone to switch to Rspamd before that though.
+    We encourage everyone to prefer Rspamd via `ENABLE_RSPAMD=1`.

 !!! warning "DNS Caches & Propagation"